Google Pub/Sub Lite source and sink Connector, version 2.8.2

 -

-sink Connector-Application to consume themy_pubsub_lite_kafka_topic
+Authorize the my_pubsub_lite_sinksink Connector-Application to consume themy_pubsub_lite_kafka_topicstream.

 You cannot start the sink Connector-Application yet.

-environment variable for you and include the key json file in every connect node. -
+Contact Axual to set the Cluster-wideGOOGLE_APPLICATION_CREDENTIALSenvironment variable for you and include the key json file in every connect node.

 Start the sink Connector-Application.